Ryan Buchter

-Ryan James Buchter (born February 13, 1987) is an American former professional baseball pitcher and the current assistant pitching coach for the Lehigh Valley IronPigs.
+Ryan James Buchter (born February 13, 1987) is an American former professional baseball pitcher and the current pitching coach for the Philadelphia Phillies' High-A affiliate, the Jersey Shore Blue Claws.
 He played in Major League Baseball (MLB) for the Atlanta Braves, San Diego Padres, Kansas City Royals, Oakland Athletics, Los Angeles Angels, and Arizona Diamondbacks.

-Playing Career
+Playing career

 Washington Nationals

 Buchter was drafted by the Washington Nationals in the 33rd round of the 2005 Major League Baseball draft out of Highland Regional High School in Blackwood, New Jersey.
 He went on to play college baseball in the 2006 season at Gloucester County College in Sewell, New Jersey before ultimately signing with the Nationals.
 He began his professional career with the Gulf Coast Nationals in 2006 where he was 7.24 ERA in 11 games and made one start.
 In 2007 with the Vermont Lake Monsters of the New York–Penn League, he had a 6.82 ERA in 20 games.
 Buchter was promoted to the Hagerstown Suns of the South Atlantic League in 2008 and appeared in 13 games with a 3.26 ERA.

 Chicago Cubs

 Buchter was traded from the Nationals to the Chicago Cubs for fellow minor leaguer Matt Avery on November 3, 2008.
-He played for the Peoria Chiefs in the Class-A Midwest League in 2009 and had a 1.33 ERA in 38 games with five saves.
+He played for the Peoria Chiefs in the Single–A Midwest League in 2009 and had a 1.33 ERA in 38 games with five saves.
 The following season, 2010, he had a 7–2 record and a 4.65 ERA in 47 games for the Double-A Tennessee Smokies, which earned him a spot on the Southern League mid-season All-Star team.
 In 2011, he made 10 appearances for the Smokies and another six for the Daytona Cubs of the Florida State League.